jasonrohrer/StarFilledSky/documentation/Readme.txt

 == Controls ==

+Press P to pause the game.

 Press ESC or Ctrl-Q to exit the game.
 This will save a numerical bookmark where you will start at next time.

-Press P to pause and resume.

 Keyboard and mouse controls for the game are quite simple, and brief